stevearrants/style-guide/docs/jdocs.md

 references, troubleshooting pages, use cases, and product tutorials.

 Every page and every topic must have a clear focus on the user.
-By providing relevant information that guides a reader through a process or goal, our documents help users become productive and confident when they use our software and services.
+By providing relevant information that guides a reader, our documents help users become productive and confident when they use our software and services.

 To support this goal, Jitterbit documentation follows these principles: